Does your organisation understand the value of its L&D function?

 I’m sure we all know people who are earning large sums of money yet are miserable.

-In L&D, we have the power to show people what they could be missing out on if they decide to pursue pastures new.
+In L&D, we have the power to show people what they could be missing out on if they decide to leave.
 Especially if a driving factor for leaving is focused on looking to develop their capability.

 You could earn twice as much in another business, great, but does this business provide the same opportunities to grow as you do?